devhelpr/jsx-vanilla-dom/readme.md

 ## Difference with React JSX

 React uses a virtual DOM implementation under the hood to manage the DOM.
 This implementation does not use a virtual DOM.
 It directly manipulates the DOM.
-Although there's no state management or lifecycle methods in this implementation, it does allow for composition using JSX components which leads to cleaner more readable declarative code in a Vanilla DOM codebase.
+Although there's no state management or lifecycle methods in this implementation, it does allow for composition using JSX components which leads to cleaner more readable and declarative code in a Vanilla DOM codebase.

 The jsx elements are converted to function calls by typescript using settings in the tsconfig.json file.
 The function that is called is createJSXElement, which is defined in this project.
 This function creates the DOM elements and sets the attributes/classes/event handlers.

+React builds a big virtual dom tree, and needs a single 'createRoot' call to initialize the application.
+However, in this implementation, the renderElement function is called to render the jsx element to the DOM.
+This function can be called multiple times to render different parts of the application when needed.
+When you call multiple times for the same component, the component is added multiple times to the DOM.
+This is something you need to be aware of when using this implementation.

 ## Web Components